M66B/FairEmail/FAQ.md

 Please [see here](https://support.google.com/googleplay/answer/4646404) about how to add, remove, or edit your Google Play payment method.

-If you cannot solve the problem with the purchase, you will have to contact Google about it.
+If you cannot restore a purchase, please contact me via [this contact form](https://contact.faircode.eu/?product=fairemailsupport), mentioning the email address of the Google account used for the purchase.

 <br />